alshdavid-edu/solid-front-end/README.md

 Conversely, libraries like React, Vue and Svelte offer a solution to a much smaller portion of the problem.
 They only solve view rendering leaving the challenge of dependency management and data flow entirely up to the developers.

-Many tools have appeared to solve the remaining challenges.
-Redux, MobX, VueX to name a few.

-If we look to the server side, we’ll see that front end software faces the same challenges as real-time event-driven servers because front end is also real-time and event-driven.

 ## SOLID

 This is an acronym for five design principles intended to make software designs more understandable, flexible and maintainable.

-The summary is that S is about encapsulation and OLID is about abstraction.

 * **Single responsibility principle**